Trinchera Ranch: Ownership by Malcolm Forbes

 The ranch gained national attention in the 1960s when it was purchased by Malcolm Forbes, the publisher of Forbes magazine.
 Forbes purchased two sections of the original land grant, one called the Trinchera Ranch and the other the Blanca Ranch.
 Forbes expanded the ranch's operations and used it as a retreat.
-The ranch became well-known during this period for its size, natural beauty, and the high-profile visitors it attracted.
+The ranch became well known during this period for its size, natural beauty, and the high-profile visitors it attracted.
 Due to political disputes over fencing part of the ranch, Malcom Forbes began to subdivide the northern part of the ranch and sell small acreage parcels, today what is known as Forbes Park.

-Forbes' ownership marked a period of both ranching and recreation.
-The ranch continued its traditional agricultural activities while also serving as a private getaway for Forbes and his guests.
-The Forbes family owned the ranch for several decades, solidifying its reputation as one of the most significant private landholdings in Colorado.

 Acquisition by Louis Bacon and conservation efforts

 In 2007, Trinchera Ranch was sold to Louis Bacon, a hedge fund manager and noted conservationist.
 Bacon, who had a strong interest in land preservation, viewed the acquisition as an opportunity to protect the ranch's natural environment and to promote sustainable land management practices.

 In 2012, Bacon donated a conservation easement on 90,000 acres of the ranch to the U.S. Fish and Wildlife Service.
 This easement, developed by the ranch's environmental manager Craig Taggart MLA, is one of the largest of its kind in U.S. history and guarantees that the land will remain undeveloped, preserving critical wildlife habitat and maintaining the ranch's ecological integrity.

 The conservation easement was part of Bacon's broader commitment to environmental stewardship, similar environmental protections have been placed on his other property holdings, including the 25,000 acre Tercio Ranch, also in Colorado which is known for its innovative fire mitigation program and environmentally sound coal bed methane fields both developed by environmental manager Craig Taggart.
-The easement was designed to protect the habitats of a variety of species, including elk, deer, black bears, mountain lions, and the native Colorado River cutthroat trout.
-The streams and rivers that traverse the ranch provide crucial habitats for this native trout species, which has become increasingly rare in the region.
+The easement was designed to protect the habitats of a variety of species, including elk, deer, black bears, mountain lions, and the native Rio Grande Cutthroat Trout.The streams and rivers that traverse the ranch provide crucial habitats for this native trout species, which has become increasingly rare in the region.
 Efforts to maintain and restore these aquatic environments are integral to the ranch's conservation strategies.

 Hunting activities on Trinchera Ranch are tightly regulated to ensure the sustainable management of wildlife populations.
 The ranch is home to thriving populations of elk, mule deer, and other game species, making it a destination for hunters seeking a managed and ecologically responsible hunting experience.
 Revenue from hunting permits contributes to the ongoing conservation and management of the ranch.
 Forestry operations including the development of the Blanca Sawmill is another way the ranch works to conserve the land through active land management while producing revenue.